 Our grants enable MIT innovators to connect evidence and ideas in creative ways that will reduce barriers to learning, including lack of access.
 Grantees explore teaching methods, tools for learning, new approaches to engagement, and new topics.
 Methods include quantitative and qualitative research into effectiveness and outcomes as well as field tests of new ideas and collaborative development of tools and materials.

-Education Innovation grant applications are now open
+Education Innovation grant application information

 Priority topics